-Hiring a business accountant is a smart move for any business owner, especially for small businesses.
+Hiring a business accountant is smart for any business owner, especially for small businesses.
 Experienced CPAs can help with everything from business planning and networking to long-term tax planning and bookkeeping.
-There are many different types of business accounting software to take advantage of in addition to seeking professional help from a business accountant.
-Having an experienced accountant on your side can help so many aspects of your small business, but especially in regards to taxes.
+There are many different types of business accounting software to take advantage of, in addition to seeking professional help from a business accountant.
+Having an experienced accountant on your side can help so many aspects of your small business, especially with regard to taxes.
 This article will explore the benefits of hiring a business accountant and how often you should meet with them, as well as:

 - What do business accountants do?